+I'm often amazed by how one thing leads to the next, even if we can't see it at the time.
 I received my first typewriter as a Christmas gift from my parents when I was eight years old.
 I'd recently watched the movie Rocky, and inspired by the story and Sylvester Stallone's determination as its storyteller, I set a goal of becoming a writer and worked diligently at honing my craft.

-I met Wesley the same year, and something told me he would become important to my life.
-We married when I was 22, I was diagnosed with cancer at 24, and we had our son two years after cancer despite the risk of infertility from the treatments that helped save my life.
-And even more than the reason I survived, our son is the reason I was born.
+I couldn't have known that we would marry 14 years later, that Wesley would see me through cancer at 24, or that we would have our healthy baby boy two years after cancer despite the risk of infertility from the treatments that helped save my life.
+Having him was the greatest joy of our lives.
 The same body that had created something as horrible as cancer, had healed and now created a human life.
 This discovery helped heal me.
 And even more than the reason I survived, our son is the reason I was born.

-When Wesley died six weeks after his transplant, at the age of 35, I didn't know who I was without him.
-I didn't know how to navigate my life as a widowed single mother.
-But I did know one thing for sure: there had to be a really big reason for Wesley leaving the planet, and it was my job as our son's mother to help bring to fruition whatever greatness could come to our lives, not in spite of losing Wesley but because of losing him.
+But I did know one thing for sure: there had to be a really big reason for Wesley leaving the planet, and it was my job as our son's mother to help bring to fruition whatever greatness could come to our lives, not in spite of losing Wesley, but because of losing him.

 Had I not learned about effective patient communication, coupled with what I've termed as Empathetic Healthcare Practices™, I wouldn't have known how to intervene and help change the outcome of my mother's uncertain fate when she was misdiagnosed with a fatal illness or teach our dad how to lead her care in the months ahead as she faced setbacks along her complicated path to a full recovery.

 It's true that much of what I've experienced has been painful and tragic, but I've also experienced joy and fulfillment.
-I've raised a wonderful son who is now a grown man finishing his senior year of college.

-I've got some cool stories about a pillow company I started from my dining room table that led to a sweet deal on the hit tv show Friends and now the song I co-wrote with David Santos called This Beautiful Life.
+I've raised a wonderful son who recently graduated college and is thriving.
+I've got some cool stories about a pillow company I started from my dining room table that led to a sweet deal on the hit TV show Friends, and the song I co-wrote with Nashville talent David Santos called This Beautiful Life.

 I haven't built a career based on hardship, I've built a life based on the lessons these hardships have taught me.